 The Coast Guard has evaluated BP's information and concerns against Eighth Coast Guard District criteria developed to determine if an Outer Continental Shelf facility qualifies for a safety zone.
-Several factors were considered to determine the necessity of a safety zone for the Atlantis Semi-Submersible facility: (1) The facility is located approximately 36 nautical miles south of the South of Gulf Safety Fairway; (2) the facility will have a high daily production capacity of petroleum oil and gas per day; (3) the facility will be manned; and (4) the facility will be of the semi-submersible type.
+Several factors were considered to determine the necessity of a safety zone for the Atlantis Semi-Submersible facility: (1) The facility is located approximately 36 nautical miles south of the South of Gulf Safety Fairway; (2) the facility will have a high daily production capacity of petroleum oil and gas per day; (3) the facility will be manned; and (4) the facility is a semi-submersible type platform.

-We conclude that the risk of allision to the facility and the potential for loss of life and damage to the environment resulting from such an accident warrants the establishment of this proposed safety zone.
-The proposed rule would significantly reduce the threat of allisions, oil spills and natural gas releases and increase the safety of life, property, and the environment in the Gulf of Mexico.
-This proposed regulation is issued pursuant to 14 U.S.C.
-85 and 43 U.S.C.
-1333 as set out in the authority citation for 33 CFR part 147.
+We conclude that the risk of allision to the facility and the potential for loss of life and damage to the environment resulting from such an accident warrants the establishment of this safety zone.
+This rule will significantly reduce the threat of allisions, oil spills and natural gas releases and increase the safety of life, property, and the environment in the Gulf of Mexico.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-Since the Atlantis Semi-Submersible will be located far offshore, few privately owned fishing vessels and recreational boats/yachts operate in the area and alternate routes are available for those vessels.
-Use of an alternate route may cause a vessel to incur a delay of 4 to 10 minutes in arriving at their destinations depending on how fast the vessel is traveling.
-Therefore, the Coast Guard expects the impact of this proposed rule on small entities to be minimal.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
+Since the Atlantis Semi-Submersible is located far offshore, few privately owned fishing vessels and recreational boats/yachts operate in the area.
+This rule will not impact an attending vessel or vessels less than 100 feet in length overall not engaged in towing.
+Alternate routes are available for all other vessels impacted by this rule.
+Use of an alternate route may cause a vessel to incur a delay of four to ten minutes in arriving at their destinations depending on how fast the vessel is traveling.
+Therefore, the Coast Guard expects the Start Printed Page 43772impact of this regulation on small entities to be minimal.

 Assistance for Small Entities

 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
-L. 104-121), we want to assist small entities in understanding this proposed rule so that they can better evaluate its effects on them and participate in the rulemaking.
-If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact LT Kevin Lynn, Project Manager for Eighth Coast Guard District Commander, Hale Boggs Federal Bldg., 500 Poydras Street, New Orleans, LA 70130, telephone (504) 589-6271.
+L. 104-121), we offered to assist small entities in understanding this rule so that they can better evaluate its effects on them and participate in the rulemaking.

 Collection of Information